 President & CEO

 Sakinah accepted the responsibility of Islamic Social Services of South Jersey with the vision and drive to improve upon our Muslim community, and focused on developing the organization with experience and integrity.
 Since 2015 she has been the President & CEO of ISSSJ and is the lead on all executive affairs and strategic philanthropy.
-Sakinah is striving to build a robust value-added philanthropic model to work in partnership with a variety of service agencies and grantees ensuring successful outcomes of the communities ISSSJ serves.
+Sakinah is striving to build a robust value-added philanthropic model to work in partnership with a variety of service agencies and grantees ensuring successful outcomes for the communities ISSSJ serves.
 Sakinah has lived in New Jersey all of her life. and has four children.
-Sakinah has a degree in Human Services and has more than 15 years of experience in the field of health & human services.
+Sakinah holds a degree in Human Services and with more than 15 years of experience in the field of health & human services.
 Sakinah is also a founder and the Director of Operations for Muslim Homeschoolers Cooperative.
 Her passion is helping people to create balance and fulfillment in their lives.

 Angie is a life long lover of education and has a keen eye for photography.
 She is a wife and homeschooling mother of two daughters.
 Angie is a co-founder of Muslim Homeschoolers Cooperative, where she serves as the education coordinator and leads workshops centered around STEM.
 She has six years of combined undergraduate and graduate studies in the sciences.
 In addition to strategic business development efforts, she directs media content, branding, and sponsorships.